communications-mining

 When creating a Stream, you specify a model version.
 This model version is used to provide predictions when fetching comments from the Stream.
 Even as users continue training new model versions in the platform, your Stream will use the model version you specified, providing you with deterministic results.

 To upgrade to a new model version, you have to create a new Stream which uses that model version, then update your code to use the new Stream.
 (For this reason, we recommend that you make the Stream name configurable in your code.)
 To ensure that analytics using predictions stay consistent, you should re-ingest predictions for historical data using the updated model version.
-You can do that by resetting the Stream to the timestamp before your oldest comment, and re-ingesting the data from the start.
+You can do that by the Stream to the timestamp before your oldest comment, and re-ingesting the data from the start.

 Visualizing Data in Kibana